Quasi-degenerate resonant eigenstate doublets of two quantum emitters in a closed waveguide: Introduction

 In this paper, we investigate the existence of quasi-degenerate resonant doublets in the following way.
 First, we consider a pair of identical emitters coupled to a waveguide in such a way that $d/(L-d)$ is a rational number.
-In this case, the shorter and longer path can be at the same time multiple of a given photon half-wavelength.
+In~this case, the~shorter and longer path can be at the same time multiple of a given photon half-wavelength.
 Then, we explore the values of the emitter excitation energy in which a resonant doublet is expected to occur.
-For each of these values, we diagonalize the Hamiltonian and identify the two eigenstates with the highest emitter excitation probability.
+For~each of these values, we diagonalize the Hamiltonian and identify the two eigenstates with the highest emitter excitation probability.
 We search for the cases in which both these two eigenstates have degenerate eigenvalues and photon amplitude profiles that correspond to the expectation for resonant eigenstates of opposite symmetry.
-Finally, we determine if, in a given range of excitation energy around the found degeneracy point, the resonant doublet actually remains quasi-degenerate, by comparing their energy with the closest eigenvalues in the spectrum.
+Finally, we determine if, in~a given range of excitation energy around the found degeneracy point, the~resonant doublet actually remains quasi-degenerate, by~comparing their energy with the closest eigenvalues in the~spectrum.

 The paper is organized as follows.
-In Sec.~\ref{sec:hamiltonian}, we outline the physical features and formal aspects of the model that describes the considered system.
-In Sec.~\ref{sec:doublets}, we apply the aforementioned workflow to identify resonant doublets for two different values of the ratio $d/(L-d)$.
-We finally discuss the results and their implications in Sec.~\ref{sec:conclusions}.
+In~Section~\ref{sec:hamiltonian}, we outline the physical features and formal aspects of the model that describes the considered system.
+In~Section~\ref{sec:doublets}, we apply the aforementioned workflow to identify resonant doublets for two different values of the ratio $d/(L-d)$.
+We finally discuss the results and their implications in Section~\ref{sec:conclusions}.

-\section{Model and symmetries}
+\section{Model and~Symmetries}